Public Justice Offences incorporating the Charging Standard

 The offences are triable either way.
 In the magistrates' court, the maximum penalty is six months' imprisonment and/or a fine to the statutory maximum.
 In the Crown Court, the maximum penalty is five years' imprisonment and/or a fine.

 Section 51 is concerned with the protection of persons who are involved with criminal, as opposed to civil, investigations and/or trials.
-The section is not concerned with protecting evidence from being tampered with or fabricated, which may amount to the offence of perverting the course of justice, or one of the other statutory alternatives relating to written or other forms of evidence, referred to elsewhere in this Charging Standard.
+The section is not concerned with protecting evidence from being tampered with or fabricated, which may amount to an offence of perverting the course of justice, or one of the other statutory alternatives relating to written or other forms of evidence, referred to elsewhere in this Charging Standard.

 A person commits an offence contrary to s.51(1) when doing to another person: